 Also hoping for a spring opening is existing contract brand White Lion, who received the equipment for its downtown Springfield micro brewery and taproom in December and has begun installation.
 Their federal licensing process could be impacted by the current government shutdown if it lingers on.

-In Peabody, Granite Coast Brewing seems to be in the final phase of its from-the-ground-up renovation.
+(Now Open) In Peabody, Granite Coast Brewing seems to be in the final phase of its from-the-ground-up renovation.
 They’re personally completing the fishing work on their micro brewery and taproom and should likely receive permission to start brewing by the end of the month.
-It should only be a few more weeks from then before an opening, so a late February kickoff date seems feasible. *Update: the likely opening date has been pushed back to April.
+It should only be a few more weeks from then before an opening, so a late February kickoff date seems feasible.

 As we reported a few months back, Kismet Brewing will be opening a micro brewery and retail space on Broad Street in Westfield, briefly the home of Two Weeks Notice before the co-founders parted ways.
 No details have bee shared on exactly when they plan to be up and running, but their brewing system was delivered just before the holidays.